 The following quality criteria apply to a PID:

-- It shows a viable, achievable project that is in line with corporate strategy or overall programme needs
+- It shows a viable, achievable project that is in line with corporate, programme management or customer strategies or overall programme needs.

-- The project organization structure is complete, with names and titles.
+- The project management team structure is complete, with names and titles.
 All the roles have been considered and are backed up by agreed role descriptions.
 The relationships and lines of authority are clear.
-If necessary, the project organization structure says to whom the Project Board reports
+If necessary, the project management team structure shows to whom the project board reports.

-- It clearly shows a control, reporting and direction regime that can be implemented, appropriate to the scale, risk and importance of the project to corporate or programme management
+- It clearly shows a control, reporting and direction regime that can be implemented, appropriate to the scale, risk and importance of the project to corporate, programme management or the customer.

-- The project objectives, approach and strategies are consistent with the organization’s corporate social responsibility directive, and the project controls are adequate to ensure that the project remains compliant with such a directive
+- The project objectives and approaches are consistent with the organization’s social responsibility directive, and the project controls are adequate to ensure that the project remains compliant with such a directive.

-- Consideration has been given to the format of the Project Initiation Documentation.
+- Consideration has been given to the format of the PID.
 For small projects a single document is appropriate.
-For large projects it is more appropriate for the Project Initiation Documentation to be a collection of stand-alone documents.
-The volatility of each element of the Project Initiation Documentation should be used to assess whether it should be stand-alone, e.g. elements that are likely to change frequently are best separated out
+For large projects, it is more appropriate for the PID to be a collection of stand-alone documents.
+The volatility of each element of the PID should be used to assess whether it should be stand-alone (e.g. elements that are likely to change frequently are best separated out).